Priory Kemple View

-The hospital provides specialist forensic rehabilitation.
-This is relevant for patients who are stepping down from a higher level of security.
+We also support patients who are stepping down from a higher level of security.
 The focus is on the patient’s forensic risks, providing a safe transition to community living.

 Kemple View offers a variety of bespoke, award winning, evidence-based therapies to patients including:

 - Dialectical behaviour therapy (DBT)

 - Offence-focused interventions, for example specifically developed programmes to address sexual offending behaviour

 All therapies can be delivered in groups or on an individual basis, and are tailored to patients with mental disorders and differing cognitive profiles, to ensure that responsivity issues are accounted for.